forkspacer/docs/src/content/docs/reference/CRDs/module.md

     name: production-workspace
 ```

 This Module will track the existing `redis` Helm release without reinstalling it.
+When `existingRelease` is set, the release name comes from `existingRelease.name`.

 ### Custom Module